About Sterling Events Ltd

 We currently use HubSpot for storing all potential delegate data.
 This is made up of previous delegates, potential delegates registering an interest, anyone wishing to join our mailing list, and any lists we purchase from time to time.
 This is not shared with or sold to any third parties and is managed by our marketing team.
 People can opt out of this list at any time.

 The majority of delegates register for our events online via our website.
 Some may register over the telephone or onsite at an event.
 Potential delegates may register an interest prior to registering as a delegate and this data is stored within in our CRM, HubSpot.
-Once registered, data is stored by our virtual platform provider, i-vent, and cannot be shared with any other organiser.
+Once registered, data is stored by our registration provider and cannot be shared with any other organiser.
 We use this information for the following:

 - To send out early registration details and a conference programme